Drone fired from Yemen hits southern Israeli city of Eilat. Medics say 22 people were wounded

-JERUSALEM (AP) — A drone fired from Yemen struck the southern Israeli city of Eilat on Wednesday.
+JERUSALEM (AP) — A drone fired from Yemen struck the southern Israeli city of Eilat on Wednesday, Israel's military said.
 Medics said at least 22 people were wounded, two of them seriously.
 It wasn’t immediately clear if they were hurt by the drone or an interceptor.

 In the Gaza Strip, at least 19 Palestinians were killed by Israeli fire, according to local hospitals.